Learn These 4 Tagalog Polite Words Immediately

 Tagalog Polite Words For Addressing Someone

-Aside from the words above, you can also use words to address someone politely.
+Aside from the polite Tagalog words mentioned above, you can also use terms to address someone in a polite manner.
 This is something that Filipinos are known for.
-Below is a list of words on how to address someone politely:

 Example Sentences: